 The Cambridge Independent Science and Technology Awards are a celebration of the best in the business across a range of science and technology sectors.

-The awards - open to nominations until July 31, 2019 - would not be possible without the generous support of our sponsors.
+The awards - being held on October 30, 2019 at the Bradfield Centre in Cambridge - would not be possible without the generous support of our sponsors.